goschtl/zope/zope2book/trunk/source/ScriptingZope.rst

 Context acquisition can make code more difficult to understand.
-A person reading your script can no longer simply look backwards up one containment heirarchy to see where an acquired object might be; many more places might be searched, all over the zope tree folder.
+A person reading your script can no longer simply look backwards up one containment hierarchy to see where an acquired object might be; many more places might be searched, all over the zope tree folder.
 And the order in which objects are searched, though it is consistent, can be confusing.